cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 `func New(options Options, network Network) (*Service, error)`

+#### Types

-It accepts an `Options` `struct` that holds service configuration values, such as the port the service would be listening to:
+The Service accepts an `Options` `struct` that holds service configuration values, such as the port the service would be listening to:

 ```
 type Options struct {